Bharatiya Kranti Dal

-Bharatiya Kranti Dal was a political party in India, formed by the Uttar Pradesh Chief Minister Charan Singh.
+Bharatiya Kranti Dal (lit.
+'Indian Revolution Party') was a political party in India, founded by Chaudhary Charan Singh, chief minister of Uttar Pradesh.
 The party was founded at a meeting in Lucknow in October 1967.
 After the 1977 general election, the successor party of the BKD, Bharatiya Lok Dal was merged into the Janata Party.

-The seeds for the formation of BKD were sown on 9 April 1967, when Humayun Kabir organised a meeting of all non-Congress Chief Ministers and other important leaders in Delhi.
+The seeds for the formation of BKD were sown on 9 April 1967, when Humayun Kabir organised a meeting of all non-Congress Chief Ministers of India and other important leaders in Delhi.
 At Indore session of BKD in November 1967, Mahamaya Prasad Sinha was elected as first chairman of the party.